 The blue velvet shrimp (Neocaridina davidi var. blue) is a species of freshwater shrimp with an electrifying blue color.
 If you’re looking for an addition to your aquarium that’s easy to care for, quickly reproduces, and whose appearance makes for a captivating sight, you’re right to consider this unique breed of shrimp.
 A bonus?
-They even clean your fish tank of undesired algae!
+They even clean your

 The blue velvet shrimp is an excellent choice for experienced aquarists and beginners because of how easy it is to care for them; however, there are a few parameters to watch for when caring for them.
 Read on.

 |Common Name:||Blue Velvet Shrimp|

 |Scientific Name:||Neocaridina davidi var.
 Blue|

 The blue velvet shrimp is a distinct freshwater invertebrate with a bright blue coloring that stands out in the tank.
 This species is technically a color variation of the Red Cherry Shrimp, and they have many similar care requirements.